PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Comparison with Existing Software

-We are also aware of open-source Python libraries for signed/directed networks that do not contain GNN methods.
-Python-igraph \cite{csardi2006igraph} contains network analysis tools; NetworkX \cite{networkx} is a package for complex networks; NetworkKit \cite{staudt2016networkit} is a open-source toolkit for large-scale network analysis; SigNet\footnote{\url{https://github.com/alan-turing-institute/signet}} \cite{SPONGE_AISTATS_2019} contains spectral analysis methods on signed networks; CDLIB \cite{rossetti2019cdlib} allows to extract, compare and evaluate communities from complex networks; EvalNE \cite{mara2022evalne} is designed for assessing and comparing the performance of network embedding methods on various downstream tasks.
+There are related open-source Python libraries for signed/directed networks that do not contain GNN methods.
+Python-igraph \cite{csardi2006igraph} contains network analysis tools; NetworkX \cite{hagberg2008exploring} is a package for complex networks; NetworkKit \cite{staudt2016networkit} is a open-source toolkit for large-scale network analysis; SigNet\footnote{\url{https://github.com/alan-turing-institute/signet}} \cite{SPONGE_AISTATS_2019} contains spectral analysis methods on signed networks; CDLIB \cite{rossetti2019cdlib} allows to extract, compare and evaluate communities from complex networks; EvalNE \cite{mara2022evalne} is designed for assessing and comparing the performance of network embedding methods on various downstream tasks.